Hungarian chicken paprika with spaetzle

 The dish is done when the meat easily falls off the bone.
 Add 2 tablespoons of sour cream, stir gently (do not break the meat) and simmer over low heat for a few more minutes.

 The Hungarian chicken paprika is always served with nokedli noodles, also called galuska (similar to German spaetzle.)

 Place a nokedli grater (spaetzle maker) over the pot of boiling water.
 (You can also use a simple cheese grater or large hole pasta strainer).
 Lay a portion of the dough on the grater and move it back and forth over the grater using a spatula or wooden spoon to push through small egg noodle bits that drop into the boiling water.
-When the noodles float to the top, wait about 30 seconds and drain them.
+When the noodles float to the top, cook about 1minute and drain them.
 If it is difficult to find a greater, you can use a knife or spoon to make your noodles.
 Put some of the dough on a cutting board and, using the spoon or the back of a knife, cut off a 1- by-1/4-inch piece of dough and slide it into the boiling water.